-How to Create a Custom Event API Call
+How to create a custom event API call

 Sendlane’s API allows you to create custom events that can be used to trigger Automations.
+In this guide, you'll learn how to set up your own custom triggered automations using a password reset workflow as an example.

 🚦 Before Getting Started